wakira/git-annex-plus-el/README.md

-# git-annex-el
+# git-annex-plus-el

-This fork of git-annex-el adds functions for `git annex metadata`.
+This package is a fork of git-annex-el.
+The main differences are

+* git-annex commands are executed asynchronously

+* added git annex metadata integration

 ![screencast](images/screencast.gif)